krystianbajno/subduer/README.md

 Krystian Bajno 2024
 ```

 Subduer is a tool for passive reconnaissance, focusing on discovering subdomains for a given domain.
-It uses Playwright to scrape data from several online providers and generates reports in .csv and .json formats for further analysis.
+It uses Playwright to scrape data from several online providers and generates wordlists and reports in .csv and .json formats.

 # Usage